Franz von Roques

-Franz von Roques (1 September 1877 – 7 August 1967) was a German general during World War II.
+Franz Hermann Ludwig Heinrich von Roques (1 September 1877 – 7 August 1967) was a German general during World War II.
 He was the commander of Army Group North Rear Area behind Army Group North from March 1941 to April 1943.

 Biography

 Roques was the descendant of Huguenots who had fled to German territories from France.
 Adolf Hitler regarded him as a member of the "ultra-reactionaries" within the Wehrmacht, older officers who had a low opinion of Nazism.
+Roques was one of many retired officers who were reactivated upon the outbreak of World War II to command rearguard and occupation units; his early activities in this role were uneventful.

 In March 1941, Roques was appointed commander of Army Group North Rear Area; he assumed the post in July 1941.
 Notably, his cousin Karl von Roques served as commander of Army Group Centre Rear Area.
 Roques was not enthusiastic about Adolf Hitler's concept of waging a racial war.
 In late June and early July 1941, Roques informed his superior Wilhelm Ritter von Leeb of the massacres of Jews by Einsatzgruppe A, Lithuanian auxiliaries and the men of the 16th Army outside of Kaunas.
 He expressed opposition to the mass shootings, stating that this was not the right way to solve the Jewish question.
-Leeb claimed that he could not do anything about these incidents, and the two soldiers eventually agreed it might be "more humane" to sterilise the Jewish men.
+Leeb claimed he could not do anything about these incidents, and the two soldiers eventually agreed that it might be "more humane" to sterilise the Jewish men.
 Neither took any action to prevent further massacres.
-Historian Johannes Hürter argued that the exchange between Roques and Leeb showcased that the officers might had weak moral concerns, but ultimately condoned the mass murder by excusing their inaction with claims of powerlessness.
+Historian Johannes Hürter argued that the exchange between Roques and Leeb showcased that the officers might've had weak moral concerns, but ultimately condoned the mass murder by excusing their inaction with claims of powerlessness.
+Conversely, the leadership of other Wehrmacht army groups did not even offer this kind of weak protest over the mass murders.